ModiaSim/ModiaMedia.jl/docs/src/index.md

 ## Structure of package

-A medium is a struct of the following type:
+A thermodynamic property model is a struct of the following type:

 ```julia
 mutable struct MediumName <: ModiaMedia.AbstractMedium  # or of a subtype of AbstractMedium